ortegavidaljl/x-ray/README.md

 ### Database

 The script stores generated reports in a database.
 The same db is also used for virtual domain/user checks in Postfix.
 Since there's a lot of information in each report, the generated json is saved directly to the database.
 By storing the spamassassin, authentication and rbl sub-reports in separate columns, a web application or other service can quickly retrieve what it needs.
+Database can be imported directly using the file .sql provided in this repo.

 <div align="center">
   <img src="/assets/database_tables.png" alt="Screenshot of the database schema"/>